 Mission and Vision of the AWC

 We reviewed the mission and vision of the AWC.
-There are a two versions of the organization’s vision and mission statements.
-They differ only slightly with each other and are very consistent, and thus should not be a source of confusion over the AWC’s direction or priority aims.
-The web site should be updated to reflect the language of the annual report and the latest strategic plan.
+The statement of the organization’s purpose and aims on the splash page of its web site could be easily understood to be its vision and mission.
+The web site should be updated to reflect the current board-approved vision and mission statements, as they appear in the annual report and the latest strategic plan.

 From the AWC web site: “We are a Watershed Planning and Advisory Council (WPAC) working in partnership with the Government of Alberta, stakeholders, and indigenous peoples to achieve the three goals of the Water for Life strategy.
 We work to build relationships, share information, and inform the planning and policy decisions that affect the Athabasca River watershed.
 Our vision is that the Athabasca River watershed is ecologically healthy, socially responsible, and economically sustainable.